-The likelihood of damage or distress suffered by an individual will have to be considerable in importance, value, degree, amount or extent.
-The Commissioner will assess both the likelihood and the extent of the damage or distress as objectively as possible.
-In assessing the likelihood of damage or distress suffered by an individual the Commissioner will consider whether the damage or distress is merely perceived or of real substance.
+The likelihood of damage or distress suffered by individuals will have to be considerable in importance, value, degree, amount or extent.
+The Commissioner will assess both the likelihood and the extent of the damage or distress objectively.
+In assessing the likelihood of damage or distress the Commissioner will consider whether the damage or distress is merely perceived or of real substance.
+The Commissioner does though consider that if damage or distress that is less than considerable in each individual case is suffered by a large number of individuals the totality of the damage or distress can nevertheless be substantial.